NikKowPHP/social-brain/chapters/chapter-12.md

 1.  **State Benign Intent:** She started with a full apology, using the Repair Protocol from Chapter 17.
 "Mark, I am truly sorry for how I spoke to you in the meeting today.
 It was out of line, and my intent now is to take responsibility and fix the damage I caused."
 This immediately lowered the **Certainty** and **Relatedness** threat for Mark.
 2.  **Share Observation (Data, Not Drama):** "When I said 'be a team player,' I saw you shut down.
 That was my mistake, not yours."
 3.  **Use the Empathy Loop:** "I can only imagine how that must have landed.
 Can you tell me what was happening for you in that moment?"
-    Mark, expecting a lecture, was disarmed.
+    Mark, expecting a lecture, was disarmed but still guarded.
 "It felt like you were calling me out in front of everyone.
 Like all the work I'd done on the proposal meant nothing."
     Maria used **The Playback**: "So my frustration came across as a public attack on your competence and your effort.
 Is that right?"
-    "Yes," he said, the tension leaving his voice.
+    "Yes," he said, his voice quiet.
+The anger was gone, but the trust wasn't fully back.
 4.  **Co-create the Solution:** Only after the connection was repaired did she move to the original problem.
 "That was my failure as a leader.
 I let my stress get the better of me.
 In the future, I will not give that kind of feedback in a public setting.
 And I'd still like to find a way for us to talk about the proposal.
 How can we make sure that feedback is delivered in a way that works for both of us?"

 They agreed on a new protocol: no feedback on major work via email, only in a quick 5-minute sync.
-She hadn't just fixed a problem; she had used her own public failure to upgrade their shared system and, paradoxically, build a deeper level of trust.
+The conversation didn't end with a handshake and a smile.
+It was a messy, partial repair.
+But as Maria walked away, she ran her debrief.
+The true victory wasn't a perfect reconciliation.
+It was that she had stayed regulated enough to try, to take responsibility, and to open the door for trust to be rebuilt over time.
+The skill wasn't in the perfect performance, but in the courageous, non-judgmental debrief of her own messy one.

 #### **The Science: The Hijack Spiral**